deeplearning4j/deeplearning4j/quickstart.md

 ## Troubleshooting

-#### I'm using a 64-Bit Java on Windows and still get the `no jnind4j in java.library.path` error
+#### Q: I'm using a 64-Bit Java on Windows and still get the `no jnind4j in java.library.path` error

-It may be that you have incompatible DLLs on your PATH.
-In order to tell DL4J to ignore those you have to add the following as a VM parameter (Run -> Edit Configurations -> VM Options in IntelliJ):
+**A:** You may have incompatible DLLs on your PATH.
+To tell DL4J to ignore those, you have to add the following as a VM parameter (Run -> Edit Configurations -> VM Options in IntelliJ):

 ```
 -Djava.library.path=""